6 Things to Do in Slovenia

 Slovenia is one of those places where you can't help but feel that fairytales are set.
 Clifftop castles overlooking old towns?
 Check.
 Lakes that reflect the sky, punctured by tiny islands with picture-perfect churches?
 Check.
 Snow-capped mountains that hide creatures from folklore?
 Check.
 Vineyards that produce affordable and highly quaffable wines?
 Check.
 (Perhaps the latter only feature in my fairytales.)

-Yes, Slovenia may only be a pocket-sized piece in the jigsaw puzzle that is Europe, but boy did it get more than its fair share of landscapes when the continent’s country borders were drawn up.
-There’s always plenty to do and visitors planning a trip are spoilt for choice – I should know, I accidentally spent three months there, but that’s a story for another time.
-Speak to a Flight Centre Travel Expert about booking your trip today, and incorporating these six things:
+Yes, Slovenia may only be a pocket-sized piece in the jigsaw puzzle that is Europe, but boy did it get more than its fair share of landscapes when the continent's country borders were drawn up.
+There’s always plenty to do and visitors planning a trip are spoilt for choice – I should know, I accidentally spent three months there, but that's a story for another time.
+Speak to a Flight Centre Travel Consultant about booking your trip today, and incorporating these six things:

-Make the most of the mountains
+Make the Most of the Mountains

 At the tail end of The Alps, Slovenia’s mountainous north owes its jagged, snow-dusted lumps and bumps to the Julian Alps.
 Slightly smaller than their western European cousins, these mountains are still impressive and set the perfect backdrop for a day (or several) spent in the great outdoors.
 Perfect for hiking, routes criss-cross the range and connect small villages while, for the more adventurous, mountain biking is becoming a very popular way to spend the day.
 In the winter, there’s even three fully-functioning ski resorts to keep adrenaline levels high.

-Sample the foodie markets in Ljubljana
+Sample the Foodie Markets in Ljubljana

 Travels abroad are about diving into a new culture, but holidays are also about enjoying a little indulgence.
 This is where the food markets in the capital city step up.
 During the summer months the streets of central Ljubljana host an array of food markets, from local farmers pedalling their organic produce to top Slovenian chefs showing off their culinary skills.
 When you’ve had your fill, the walk to reach the castle on a hill in the centre of town is on hand to help burn off some of what you’ve just eaten.

-Take a walk around Lake Bled
+Take a Walk Around Lake Bled

 The image of Lake Bled in the summer is splashed across almost every postcard of Slovenia ever made – and it's easy to understand why.
 To put it simply: Lake Bled is absolutely stunning.
 The waters take on the colour of the sky above, so switch between an electric blue and a moody, silvery grey as the seasons change.
 The tiny island in the middle – just a short journey away by rowboat – is crowned by a tiny, pretty church and the lake itself is overlooked by the Julian Alps.
 The walk around its circumference is under four miles, though this can take all day when you include stopping for photographs or to take a dip.